Mortza1/MurtazaCanCodeDUH/README.md

 - 🌱 I’m currently learning Android Development just for fun and it has been going great.
 Working on some amazing personal projects :)

+- currently learning about blockchain technology and soon implementing them in my personal projects.

 - 📫 You can reach me by email : murtaza.0903@gmail.com
                       or instagram : @mortza_here :)